What Would a World Without Mosquitoes Look Like?

 So, what would happen if we managed to eradicate every one of these insects from the planet?
 There’s good news and bad news.

-Stanford bioethicist Henry Greely calls for caution—and a lot of it—when it comes to plotting the extinction of any living thing.
+Stanford bioethicist Henry Greely calls for caution when it comes to plotting the extinction of any living thing.
 “I would want there to be some consideration and reflection, and a social consensus, before we take that step,” he told Smithsonian Magazine.
 His concern?
 If we say yes to eradicating mosquitoes, then why not rats?
 Or birds?
 Or bats?
 Or any other animal someone decides is problematic at any given time?

 “Mosquitoes consume up to 300 milliliters of blood a day from each animal in a caribou herd, which are thought to select paths facing into the wind to escape the swarm,” says Nature.
 “A small change in path can have major consequences in an Arctic valley through which thousands of caribou migrate, trampling the ground, eating lichens, transporting nutrients, feeding wolves, and generally altering the ecology.”

 With so many people succumbing to mosquito-borne diseases every year, one unquestionable result of eradicating all these flying agents of potential death would be that more people would live longer.
-“Countries freed of their high malaria burden, for example in sub-Saharan Africa, might recover the 1.3 percent of growth in gross domestic product that the World Health Organization [WHO] estimates they are cost by the disease each year, potentially accelerating their development,” reports Nature.
+“Countries freed of their high malaria burden, for example in sub-Saharan Africa, might recover the 1.3 percent of growth in gross domestic product that the World Health Organization (WHO) estimates they lose from the disease each year, potentially accelerating their development,” reports Nature.

 There’d be fewer people suffering and surviving the ill effects of malaria, Zika, and the like, as well.
 As WHO malaria scientist Jefferey Hii told Nature, this means “less burden on the health system and hospitals, redirection of public-health expenditure for vector-borne diseases control to other priority health issues, less absenteeism from schools,” as well as just plain less misery overall.